Fulham Cemetery's cherry trees

 A new Yedoensis cherry, planted in January, blossoming on 8 March 2024 near the war memorial.

 View the tree map to see where each type of tree has been planted.
-The cherry trees are shown with yellow and dark orange markers.
+The cherry trees are shown with yellow, dark yellow, and dark orange markers.

 The future of Fulham Cemetery's cherries

-Campaigning to persuade Hammersmith & Fulham Council to plant succession trees indirectly led to the creation of the Fulham Cemetery Friends.
-The final catalyst was when the council's tree officer informed me in June 2023 of their intention to plant 36 new trees in the cemetery.
-I had been writing to the council for years encouraging them to replace the trees that were lost, and they wanted my input on tree species and locations.
+My attempts to persuade Hammersmith & Fulham Council to plant succession trees indirectly led to the creation of the Fulham Cemetery Friends.
+I had been writing to the council for years encouraging them to replace the trees that were cut down.
+In June 2023 the council's tree officer contacted me and informed me of their intention to plant 36 new trees in the cemetery, and to ask for my input on tree species and locations.
+Obviously I strongly encouraged them to restore the lost cherry trees that have brought beauty and joy to the cemetery for 70 years.

 Among the of 36 new trees planted in winter 2023/24 were 23 Japanese cherry trees: